screwbreaker/MDmod/PIC/README.md

 Otherwire use the MAKEFILE in the firmware directory.

 ### License
+The PCBs are under the CERN OHL license.
 The firmwares, under the GPL3.

 This is an OPEN project.